Updated – August 2020

-Crawling the Content: Crawling is the first most process in which search engine gives commands to the team of robots (also known as crawlers or spiders) to discover new and updated content on the internet.
-Content can be a webpage, an image, a video or even a PDF, etc.
+Crawling the Content: Crawling is the first process in which search engine gives commands to the team of robots (also known as crawlers or spiders) to discover new and updated content on the internet.
+Content can be a webpage, an image, a video, or even a PDF, etc.

 It is also possible to restrict the crawlers to crawl some web pages, which can be done by robots.txt file.
 Read more about a robots.txt file: https://moz.com/learn/seo/robotstxt

-If you have blocked the crawling of some content through robots.txt file then search engine will not show your content even if it could be the most relevant result for the user’s query.
+If you have blocked the crawling of some content through robots.txt file, the search engine will not show your content even if it was the most relevant result for the user’s query.
 Your site must be indexed by search engines.
 To be indexed it has to be crawled.

 Crawling: Instruct search engines how to crawl your site

-As mentioned above, to get the huge amount of organic traffic on your site, your site must be indexed.
+As mentioned above, to get a huge amount of organic traffic on your site, it must be indexed.
 For indexing, it has to be crawled.

 So, before moving towards crawling your site, you must know how to check whether your site is indexed or not.
-Because if a webpage is already indexed then there is no mean in recrawling.
+If a webpage is already indexed, there is no meaning in recrawling.

 To check the index status of your website, you can simply head to Google and type “site:yourdomain.com” in the search bar.
 Google will show you all the pages which are indexed.

-If you don’t see your domain in the search results, then there can be some reasons for it-
+If you don’t see your domain in the search results, then there are reasons for it-